Aylur/astal/examples/gtk4/simple-bar/py/README.md

   simple-bar
   ```

-- adding new python files requires no additional steps
+- adding new python files will also have to be listed in `meson.build`
-- adding new scss files requires no additional steps as long as they are imported from `main.scss`
+- adding new scss files requires no additional steps as long as they are imported from `style.scss`
 - adding new ui (blueprint) files will also have to be listed in `meson.build` and in `gresource.xml`